Damms/WazuhSIEMLab/README.md

 ### Step 6: Create automated response | Wazuh Agent

-Now we will use [Wazuh Virus Total integration](https://documentation.wazuh.com/current/user-manual/capabilities/malware-detection/virus-total-integration.html) to add file integrity monitoring and automatically respond.
+Now I will use [Wazuh Virus Total integration](https://documentation.wazuh.com/current/user-manual/capabilities/malware-detection/virus-total-integration.html) to add file integrity monitoring and automatically respond.

-We will have to add a active response script to the Wazuh agent to remove malicious files.
+I added a active response script to the Wazuh agent to remove malicious files.

 _The below steps modifying the Wazuh agent config can be done via the Wazuh dashboard too_ In the Wazuh Agent (Ubuntu) navigate to /var/ossec/etc and open the ossec.conf file.